Non-trivial bundles and Algebraic Classical Field Theory: Observables

-When $F$ is smooth the condition of Definition \ref{defdifferentiability} is independent from the chart we use to evaluate the B differential: suppose we take charts $(\mathcal{U}_{\varphi}, u_{\varphi})$, $(\mathcal{U}_{\psi}, u_{\psi})$ with $\varphi \in \mathcal{U}_{\psi}$, then by Faà di Bruno's formula
+When $F$ is smooth the condition of Definition \ref{def_1_func_differentiability} is independent from the chart we use to evaluate the B differential: suppose we take charts $(\mathcal{U}_{\varphi}, u_{\varphi})$, $(\mathcal{U}_{\psi}, u_{\psi})$ with $\varphi \in \mathcal{U}_{\psi}$, then by Faà di Bruno's formula

-where $\pi$ is a partition of $\{1,\ldots,j\}$ into $|\pi|$ smaller subsets $I_1,\ldots,I_{|\pi|}$ and we denoted by $u_{\varphi \psi}$ the transition function $u_{\varphi}\circ u_{\psi}^{-1}$.
-We immediately see that the right hand side is B-smooth by smoothness of the transition function, therefore the left hand side ought to be B-smooth as well.
-Incidentally the same kind of reasoning shows Definition \ref{defdifferentiability} is independent from the $\Gamma^{\infty}$-local atlas used for practical calculations.
+where $\pi$ is a partition of $\{1,\ldots,j\}$ into $|\pi|$ smaller subsets $I_1,\ldots,I_{|\pi|}$ and we denote by $u_{\varphi \psi}$ the transition function $u_{\varphi}\circ u_{\psi}^{-1}$.
+We immediately see that the right hand side is Bastiani smooth by the smoothness of the transition function, therefore the left hand side ought to be Bastiani smooth as well.
+Incidentally the same kind of reasoning shows Definition \ref{def_1_func_differentiability} is independent from the ultralocal atlas used for practical calculations.